Gizra/Gizra-Way-Book/views.md

 ![](images/views/content.png)

-Although we won't choose this in our case (because we want to display only the node title field), I will explain this option because it is an opportunity to explain the Drupal view modes.
+Although we won't choose this in our case (because we want to display only the node title field), here is an explanation of the Drupal view modes.

 We can display every content type in a few view modes (full content, teaser, etc).
-For each view mode we can define the way the content will be display.
-For example, in the `teaser` view mode we can display the _Read more_ link to the node, but in the `full content` view mode, it won't be necessary.
+For each view mode, we can define the way the content will be displayed.
+For example, in the `teaser` view mode we can display the _Read more_ link to the node, but in the `full content` view mode, it is not necessary.

 ## Fields

-As we say, in this training we want to display a list of blog titles, so we choose to show the `Content: Title` under the _Fields_ section.
-To add more fields, click on the `Add` button and select the field/s you want to add.
-There is a lot of field types available, and lots of configuration options, you can play around with it and discover yourself.
+In this training we want to display a list of blog titles, so we choose to show the `Content: Title` under the _Fields_ section.
+To add more fields, click on the `Add` button and select the field(s) you want to add.
+There are a lot of field types available, and lots of configuration options - you can play around with it and discover yourself.

 ## Filter criteria

 In this section we define by what criteria we filter the data in the query.
-As You can see it already contains one filter to shows only content that is published.
+As you can see, it  already contains one filter to shows only content that is published.
 But this is not enough, because we want to display only the blog titles, and not the titles of all the nodes in the site.
-So we have to add a second filter to shows only the nodes of the type `Blog`.
+So we have to add a second filter to show only the nodes of the type `Blog`.
 Click on the `Add` button, select `Content: Type`, then choose the `Blog` option.

 ![](images/views/filters.png)

-These of you who familiar with SQL can look at the bottom of the screen and see the query built from this View (that's if you set the `Show the SQL query` in the View setting).
+Those of you who are familiar with SQL can look at the bottom of the screen and see the query built from this View (that's if you set the `Show the SQL query` in the View settings).

 ![](images/views/query.png)